flow-r/flowr/README.md

 ## Resources
 - For a quick overview, you may browse through, these [introductory slides](http://sahilseth.github.io/slides/flowrintro).
-- The [overview](http://sahilseth.github.io/flowr/docs.html) provides additional details regarding the ideas and concepts used in flowr
+- The [overview](http://docs.flowr.space/docs.html) provides additional details regarding the ideas and concepts used in flowr
-- We have a [tutorial](http://sahilseth.github.io/flowr/tutorial.html) which can walk you through creating a new pipeline
+- We have a [tutorial](http://docs.flowr.space/tutorial.html) which can walk you through creating a new pipeline
-- Additionally, a subset of important functions are described in the [package reference](http://sahilseth.github.io/flowr/rd.html) page
+- Additionally, a subset of important functions are described in the [package reference](http://docs.flowr.space/rd.html) page
-- You may follow detailed instructions on [installing and configuring](http://sahilseth.github.io/flowr/install-conf.html)
+- You may follow detailed instructions on [installing and configuring](http://docs.flowr.space/install-conf.html)
 - You can use [flow creator](https://sseth.shinyapps.io/flow_creator), a shiny app to aid in designing a *shiny* new flow.
 This provides a good example of the concepts

-Aknowledgements
+Acknowledgements
 ---------------

 -   Jianhua Zhang